 A few months ago I was contacted by a journalism student doing an article on the Men’s Rights Movement in Canada and the U.S. Having had increased exposure to the MRM due to their recent increased activity in my own city, I was somewhat wary of being contacted out of the blue by someone I had never heard of.
-Jaded as I am, I even wondered if I was being trolled by the local MRAs.
-Happily, it turns out everything was on the up and up and the article was recently published on The F Word website.
-Written by Carly Rhianna Smith, the article is an in-depth and insightful analysis of the current status of the Men’s Rights Movement in North America, as well as their tactics.
+Jaded as even wondered if I was being trolled by local MRAs.
+Happily, it turns out everything on the up and up and the article was recently published on The F Word website.
+Written by Carly Rhianna Smith, the article in-depth and insightful analysis of current status of the Men’s Rights Movement in North America, as well as their tactics.
 It’s definitely worth heading over to The F Word site and taking the time to read the article.

-In my experience, their approach is quite reactionary as opposed to pro-active; I find they are more interested in smear campaigns against feminism rather than making a case for issues they think are important to men.
+In my experience, their approach is quite reactionary as opposed to pro-active; I find are more interested in smear campaigns against feminism rather than making a case for issues they think are important to men.
 They generally blame feminism for what they consider men’s issues and that ultimately detracts from their arguments.

 2. Do you think they have valid arguments?
 Why/why not?